Chrono-Tech/LXsidechain-sc/README.md

 ## LX Smart Contracts

-TODO

 ### Rewards

-Earning rewards in LaborX is one of the easiest things users can do.
-They should hold **TIME tokens** on their accounts and be ready to interact with the system.
-LaborX platform has special smart contract that allows users to participate in rewards distribution - **TimeHolder** contract.
+Earning rewards in _LaborX_ is one of the easiest things users can do.
+They should hold _TIME tokens_ on their accounts and be ready to interact with the system.

+_LaborX_ platform has special smart contract that allows users to participate in rewards distribution - _TimeHolder_ contract.
 This contract has a ledger records that track who and how many tokens possess and lock them for some time until a user performs a withdraw.

-Rewards are paid by periods so users should keep their tokens on **TimeHolder** contract when they want to receive any rewards for that period. **TIME tokens** (when they invested to TimeHolder) are transferred to a miner address which (according to PoS consensys concept) mines blocks and receive block rewards that will be distributed later.
+Rewards are paid by periods so users should keep their tokens on _TimeHolder_ contract when they want to receive any rewards for that period. _TIME tokens_ (when they invested to _TimeHolder_) are transferred to a miner address which (according to PoS consensus concept) mines blocks and receive block rewards that will be distributed later.

 Full cycle of holding TIMEs and rewards distribution looks :

-- a user decides to participate in a mining and transferres his TIMEs to TimeHolder contract calling `TimeHolder#deposit(TIME, amount)` function;
+- a user decides to participate in a mining and transfers his TIMEs to TimeHolder contract calling `TimeHolder#deposit(TIME, amount)` function;
-- now the user could receive rewards for holding his TIMEs and providing them for mining.
+- now the user could receive rewards for holding his _TIMEs_ and providing them for mining.
 To check and withdraw rewards use `Rewards#rewardsFor(user)` and `Rewards#withdrawRewardTotal()` accordingly (or `Rewards#withdraRewards(amount)` to withdraw defined amount of rewards);
 - when the user decides to stop mining then he could call `TimeHolder#withdrawShares(TIME, amount)` and he will receive tokens back on his account.